HJ-12: History

 The missile was first showcased on the Eurosatory 2014 exhibition.
 Subsequent modifications and improvements were showcased in the following exhibitions.
 At Airshow China 2016, China North Industries Corporation (Norinco) unveiled HJ-12E, the export variant with new control fins and rocket motors.

 On 25 March 2020, Norinco announced its first successful export order to Algeria.

 In July 2021, the HJ-12 was incorporated into People's Liberation Army Ground Force service.
 The PLA service version is likely based on the latest HJ-12E variant.

-On June 2025 a video showed Palestinian forces using a Red Arrow missile destroying an Israeli armored vehicle.